An electrician yearly salary will vary by a number of factors including geographical location, qualifications, and work history.

 - Free uniform cleaning and repairs

-Job outlooks for the Electrical industry
+Job Outlook for the Electrical Industry

 The Job outlook for Electricians looks very promising.
 The U.S. Department of Labor estimates the growth rate of Electricians to be 23% growth rate over the next 10 years.
-This is due primarily to new job creations in the alternate power for example wind energy.
+This is due primarily to new job creations in the alternate power, for example, wind energy.
 Electricians are involved in the building and maintaining of electrical systems for Wind Turbines.
 Another area electricians are heavily involved would be in the solar energy industry.
 They are involved in the construction phase of solar panels and component installations.
 They also install new cables for transmitting power to a home’s energy system or back on the power grid.

 The transmission of data, data cabling, is another area that electricians are becoming involved.
 These days most Electrical Contractors have a dedicated department just for data cabling.
 This includes installing computer (Cat5, Cat6, and Fiber), TV (Coax), and Voice (Cat5 and Cat6).
 This area is very similar to the electrical field both require installing cabling and terminating.
 The benefit of Data cabling is that most areas do not require you to have a license because the voltage is 12-24v.
 There are Standards that must be followed and one of the best is BICSI.
 They offer many certification programs that are recognized as the industry leader.